unionai-oss/pandera/docs/source/drop_invalid_rows.rst

 This functionality is available on ``DataFrameSchema``, ``SeriesSchema``, ``Column``, as well as ``DataFrameModel`` schemas.

+**Note** that this functionality works by identifying the index or multi-index of the failing rows.
+If you index is not unique, this could result in the incorrect rows being dropped.

 Dropping invalid rows with :class:`~pandera.api.pandas.container.DataFrameSchema`:

 .. testcode:: drop_invalid_rows_data_frame_schema